Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-Veronica DelRio almost 4 years ago
+Veronica DelRio over 4 years ago

 Hello.
 My name is Veronica Del Rio and I am the School Secretary at Roosevelt for the last 9 years.
 Being that I’m born and raised in Oakland I have a very strong connection to Garfield and Roosevelt since I graduated from both.
 I’m writing with hopes that both schools be considered for renovations.
 What wonders it would do for our community and students.
 Since graduating from Roosevelt, it seems like nothing has changed since I was there in 1992.
 I’m constantly putting in work orders to have things fixed that are very dangerous and hazardous to our student, staff and visitors.
 I take pride in my work place and my alma mater, and I feel our students would love the new changes and would appreciate a beautiful place to learn.